Guidelines for Papers

 - Chemistry and Materials

 - Computer Science and Applied Mathematics

-- Engineering (e.g. CFD, computational mechanics, computational engineering materials, turbulent flow, …)
+- Engineering (incl. but not limited to CFD, computational mechanics, computational engineering materials, turbulent flow, …)

 - Solid Earth Dynamics

 PASC19 solicits high-quality contributions of original research related to scientific computing in all of these domains.
 Papers that engage with the theme of PASC19 – Exascale and Beyond – are particularly welcome, as are submissions that seek to define the state of the art in a particular application area.

 Topics of interest include, but are not limited to: